edibotopic/edibotopic-website/content/wiki/spatial-programming.md

 In this case, we would be using a spatial metaphor, where the sound "goes around in a circle" and "returns to a start position".

-The term "spatial programming" is perhaps more clarifying than the related concepts of "graphical" or "visual" programming.
+In some applications, the term "spatial programming" may offer more clarity than related concepts like "graphical" or "visual" programming.
 Most programming environments are *visual*, regardless of the nature of the signifiers.
 Similarly, "graphical" could refer to characters, pictures or icons, as all are still rendered on a graphical interface.
 Spatial — or *iconic* — programming highlights the distinction of there being a salient resemblance between input and output.
 These icons could be depicted as characters in a text editor or as draggable pictures on an interactive canvas, as long as they are similar to what they generate.

 # Reference